-	The major advantage of the J-1 visa is that the paperwork requirements are much less, and many more residency programs offer the J-1 versus the H1B visa.
-The J-1 visa requires Health Canada to issue a Statement of Need.
-You also need to make use of a US organization called the ECFMG, who will act as your J-1 visa sponsor.
-The ECFMG paperwork is relatively easy.
-The Statement of Need can be hit or miss, depending on the specialty you want.
+The major advantage of the J1 visa is that there are fewer paperwork requirements for the residency program, thus many more programs offer the J1 versus the H1B visa.
+The J1 visa requires Health Canada to issue a Statement of Need (SON).
+You also need to make use of a US organization called the ECFMG, which will act as your J1 visa sponsor.
+The ECFMG paperwork is relatively straightforward.

 The Health Canada administrator for the Statement of Need program can be contacted at:

 Once you complete residency, you must return to your home country for 2 years.
 If you choose a US residency that is recognized as equivalent in Canada, you can take the Canadian Royal College of Physicians and Surgeons exams.
 If you pass them, you can come back to work in Canada with a few steps.
 Those are detailed here.